 Best Compact Camera for Beginners

-Despite the budget price tag, you still get a number of features.
-These include digital image stabilization, an 8x optical zoom, and a variety of creative shooting modes.
+Despite the relatively budget price tag, you still get a number of useful features.
+These include optical image stabilisation, a 12x optical zoom (a handy 25-300mm equivalent range), and a variety of creative shooting modes.

-Check prices on Amazon here, B&H here, and Adorama here.
+Check prices on Amazon here and at B&H here.

-Moving up a bit in price now to the Lumix ZS70.
+Moving up a bit in price now to the Lumix ZS99.
 I’ve also owned a number of Panasonic cameras over the years, including compact and mirrorless models.

 All of these features combine to make it a great camera for beginners.
 I definitely believe that having the option to shoot in some of the manual modes is really important, and as you progress in your photography journey, you will appreciate the options that this camera opens up to you.

-Check prices on Amazon here, B&H here, and Adorama here.
+Check prices on Amazon here and B&H here.

 Sony RX100 Line